Pony-House/Client/info/dev/preparing-changelog.md

-- Libre Translate visible option added into the ".env" file.
+- Libre Translate visible option added into the `.env` file.
 - New appearance setting to simplify the hashtag view of users who belong to the same homserver as you.
-- some css classes "noselect" is fixed.
+- some css classes `noselect` is fixed.
 - Share room url button added.
+- Force Dev Mode option added into the `.env` file.